Obamacare 'fix' creates new headaches, say insurers and regulators

-NEW YORK (Reuters) - Insurers and state regulators say that President Barack Obama’s “fix” for policies canceled under his healthcare reform law will create new problems for the industry and could lead to an increase in premiums.
+NEW YORK, Nov 14 (Reuters) - Insurers and state regulators say they fear that President Barack Obama’s “fix” for policies canceled under his healthcare reform law could create new problems and lead to an increase in premiums.

 Facing pressure by lawmakers from his Democratic Party, Obama said on Thursday that insurers could extend by a year policies that were due to be canceled in 2014 because they do not comply with higher standards of benefits and other requirements under the 2010 law, commonly called Obamacare.